Jesse Ed Davis

 Jesse Edwin Davis III (September 21, 1944 – June 22, 1988) was a Native American guitarist.
-He was well regarded as a session artist and solo performer, was a member of Taj Mahal's backing band and played with musicians such as Eric Clapton, John Lennon, and George Harrison.
+He was well regarded as a session artist and solo performer, was a member of Taj Mahal's backing band and played with musicians such as Bob Dylan, Eric Clapton, John Lennon, George Harrison, and Jackson Browne.

 In 2018, Davis was posthumously inducted into the Native American Music Hall of Fame at the 18th Annual Native American Music Awards.
 Davis was an enrolled citizen of the Kiowa Indian Tribe of Oklahoma with Comanche, Muscogee, and Seminole ancestry.

 Early life and education

 Davis was born in Norman, Oklahoma.
-His father, Jesse Edwin (Bus) Davis II (1921–1976), was a citizen of the Comanche Nation with Muscogee and Seminole ancestry.
+His father, Jesse Edwin "Bus" Davis II, was a citizen of the Comanche Nation and a Muscogee and Seminole descendant.
 His father was also a prominent Native American artist whose nome d'arte was Asawoya or Running Wolf.
 His mother, Vivian Mae (Bea) Saunkeah, was Kiowa.

 Davis began his musical career in the late 1950s in Oklahoma City and surrounding cities with John Ware (later a drummer for Emmylou Harris and Michael Nesmith during the First National Band era); John Selk (later a bass player for Donovan) late 1950s; Jerry Fisher (later a vocalist with Blood, Sweat & Tears); and drummer Bill Maxwell (later with Andrae Crouch).